Advances in Scriptwriting: Online

 The course provides original approaches to essential techniques such as making a scene, subtext, use of time/place, and structure.
 There is a high level of imaginative but accessible class exercises, but minimal homework.

 The course is run by Paul Sirett.
 Paul is an award-winning playwright and a freelance dramaturg.
 He was Soho Theatre’s Literary Manager, 1994-2001; the Royal Shakespeare Company’s Dramaturg, 2001-2005; Associate Dramaturg of the Ambassador’s Theatre Group from 2012-2018.
 He currently works as a script consultant for Trafalgar Entertainment.

 - This is not a beginners' class.
 It is aimed at writers who have had one or two of their films/plays produced or are having serious interest shown in their work by producers or agents.

-Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent (very specifically requesting to be sent a copy of their next script) plus a copy of the script.
+- Applications for the course must be accompanied by evidence of serious consideration of one of the applicant’s full-length scripts by a producing company or literary agent, plus a copy of the script.

 - Applicants have to be 18+.
 However, there is no upper age limit on this course, therefore we encourage applications from everyone over 18.